Gcriste/NewPortfolio/README.md

-# This is my portfolio created with React
+# This is portfolio created with React